Hu Angang

+Hu Angang (胡鞍鋼 (胡鞍钢, Hú Āngāng)) is an economics professor at Tsinghua University.
+He is a proponent of China's state-owned enterprises and is sometimes described as part of China's New Left.

+Biography

 Hu Angang was born on 27 April 1953.
+He is named for the state-owned enterprise Anshan Iron & Steel (Angang), where his father was an engineer.

 He is a professor in the School of Public Policy & Management at Tsinghua University as well as Director of the Center for China Study at Tsinghua-CAS (Chinese Academy of Sciences).